 As a result, software companies producing high-volume shrink-wrapped products now include interface design teams and professionals as part of their product development groups.
 More recently, companies with modest audiences for their software, such as those producing in-house software or niche products, now expect that everyday programmers will design good interfaces as well as good code.
-Unfortunately most programmers are sadly unprepared for this job.
-Their traditional computer science training rarely included HCI, either because courses were unavailable in their educational program, or because such a course was considered esoteric and for specialists.
+Unfortunately, most programmers are sadly unprepared for this job.
+Their traditional computer science training rarely included human computer interaction (HCI), either because courses were unavailable in their educational program or because such a course was considered esoteric and for specialists.

 This situation is changing.
-Because of job demands, many computer science students now consider HCI a core skill as marketable as (say) databases and networking, and HCI courses are becoming well attended.
-For example, the Department of Computer Science at the University of Calgary has offered an undergraduate HCI course since 1981, but only recently has it grown from a 'specialist' course with 30-40 students, to a heavily attended mainstream course with 100 students (i.e., about three-quarters of our computer science majors).
+Because of job demands, many computer science students and professionals now consider HCI a core skill as marketable as, say, databases and networking, and HCI courses are becoming well attended.
+For example, the Department of Computer Science at the University of Calgary has offered an undergraduate HCI course since 1981, but only recently has it grown from a "specialist" course with 30 to 40 students, to a heavily attended mainstream course with 100 students (about three-quarters of computer science majors).
+As well, the Faculty of Continuing Education biannually offers an abridged and well-attended version of this course to software professionals.

-The question that I face as an educator is how to shape students to become programmers with the background and skills required to apply HCI practices to their every day job demands.
-Because Alberta has a large oil and gas industry with fairly traditional data processing departments, I expect most students will work in groups where the term 'HCI' is unknown, or at best that their managers have fairly naive notions of what "good" interface design is all about e.g., that interface design is merely knowing how to program GUIs using Visual Basic.
-I not only have to teach students fundamental HCI principles and foundations, but have to give them skills that they could use in a work environment unfamiliar with the idea of usability engineering (Nielsen, 1993).
+The question that I face as an educator is how to shape students to become programmers with the background and skills required to apply HCI practices to their everyday job demands.
+Because Alberta has a large oil and gas industry with fairly traditional data processing departments, I expect most students will work in groups where the term HCI is unknown, or at best that their managers have fairly naive notions of what "good" interface design is all about; for example, that interface design is merely knowing how to program GUIs using Visual Basic.
+I have to teach students not only fundamental HCI principles and foundations, but also skills that they can use in a work environment unfamiliar with the idea of usability engineering [12].

 I created a course to teach HCI to computer science students who see it as just another skill to add to their repertoire and resume.
 (An abridged commercial version run over two days is also taught to industry professionals.)
 After taking the course, many of my students do seem to become reasonably adept at applying their learning to practical situations.
-Since I believe many educators are in a position similar to mine, this article detail the course and offers it to others as a useful starting point.
+I believe many educators are in a position similar to mine, so this article details the course and offers it to others as a useful starting point.

-The following sections provided an overview of the course, the major topics covered and the rational behind them, and the practicum.
-All course materials are available through the World Wide Web, and include details going well beyond this article (see Sidebar 1).
+The following sections provided an overview of the course, the major topics covered and the rationale behind them, and the practicum.
+All course materials are available through the World Wide Web, and include details that go well beyond this article (see Sidebar 1).